ministryofjustice/moj-frontend/docs/components/search/_overview.md

 There are 2 variants:

-- inline layout (with 3 button options)
+- inline layout
 - stacked layout

 ### When to use

 Use the search component to help users search a large amount of information for something, for example a person, case, application or location.

-The user needs to know the categories they’re searching in, and have at least 1 piece of identifying information.
+The user needs to know what categories they’re searching in, and have at least 1 piece of identifying information.

 This component can also be used to [search a whole service in the primary navigation component](https://design-patterns.service.justice.gov.uk/components/primary-navigation/).